a125x/Aeroclub-Challenge/README.md

 # Aeroclub-Challenge

-I visualised processed data with seaborn, used CatBoost gridsearch to tune catboost model's hyperparameters and provided a solution to the challenge.
+I visualised processed data with seaborn, used CatBoost gridsearch to tune catboost model's hyperparameters and provided a solution to the challenge as a part of RDX team.

 ## Correlation matrix: